Shaykh Uways Jalayir: End of reign

 He tried to establish relations with Republic of Venice in 1369 unsuccessfully.
 In an effort to extend further east, he fought against Amir Vali, who ruled in Astarabad, and defeated him in Ray in 1371.
 When his brother Amir Zahid died in Ujan after falling off the palace roof, however, he was forced to turn back.
 The governorship of Ray was trusted in the hands of a Qutlugh Shah, who was followed two years later by ‘Adil Aqa.

 Due to his campaigns, Shaykh Uways Jalayir spent much time in Iran, and he died in Tabriz on 10 October 1374; Baghdad, however, remained his capital.
 During his lifetime, the Jalayirid state reached its peak in power.
 In addition to his military adventures, which were considerable, he was known for his attempts to revive commercial enterprise, which had suffered heavily in the past years, in the region, as well as his patronage to the arts.
-His chronicler, Abu Bakr al-Qutbi al Ahri, wrote of Shaykh Uways Jalayir’s deeds in the Tarikh-i Shaikh Uvais.
+His chronicler, Abu Bakr al-Qutbi al-Ahari, wrote of Shaykh Uways Jalayir’s deeds in the Tarikh-i Shaikh Uvais.

-Shaykh Uways Jalayir was succeeded by his son Shaikh Hasan Jalayir, however he was immediately assassinated on same day.
+Shaykh Uways Jalayir was succeeded by his son Shaikh Hasan Jalayir, who was assassinated on the same day.